broadinstitute/longbow/docs/commands/filter.md

                          will assume the contents are the configuration of a LibraryModel as per LibraryModel.to_json().
                          [default: mas15]

-  --force                Force overwrite of the output files if they exist.
+  -f, --force            Force overwrite of the output files if they exist.
                          [default: False]
   --help                 Show this message and exit.
 ```